temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal workflow delete: Delete a Workflow Execution

-The `temporal workflow delete` command is used to delete a specific [Workflow Execution](/concepts/what-is-a-workflow-execution)
+The `temporal workflow delete` command is used to delete a specific [Workflow Executions](/workflows#workflow-execution).
-This asynchronously deletes a workflow's [Event History](/concepts/what-is-an-event-history) If the [Workflow Execution](/concepts/what-is-a-workflow-execution) is Running, it will be terminated before deletion
+This asynchronously deletes a workflow's [Event History](/workflows#event-history).
+If the [Workflow Executions](/workflows#workflow-execution) is Running, it will be terminated before deletion.

 ```
 temporal workflow delete \